udc-crypto/udc/README.md

-UniversalDigitalCoin development tree
+Universal Digital Coin is a peer-to-peer Internet currency and an open source, global payment network.

-UniversalDigitalCoin is a PoS-based cryptocurrency.
+UniversalDigitalCoin development tree.

 Development process
 ===========================